NDF-Poli-USP/it-public/training/CUDA/README.md

 <ul>
   <li>
     <strong><a href="https://www.youtube.com/user/NVIDIADeveloper">NVIDIA Developer</a></strong><br>
-    Official channel offering in-depth tutorials, webinars, and presentations on CUDA programming and GPU computing innovations.
+    Official channel with in-depth tutorials and webinars on CUDA, GPU computing innovations, and developer tools.
   </li>
   <li>
-    <strong><a href="https://www.youtube.com/results?search_query=cuda+programming+tutorial">CUDA Programming Tutorials</a></strong><br>
-    Various channels provide targeted tutorials and project-based learning experiences focused on implementing CUDA in real-world scenarios.
+    <strong><a href="https://www.youtube.com/c/OpenCLorg">OpenCL Org</a></strong><br>
+    Covers the OpenCL specification, keynotes, demo presentations, and real-world use cases.
   </li>
   <li>
-    <strong><a href="https://www.youtube.com/user/ParallelForall">Parallel Forall</a></strong><br>
-    Explore cutting-edge research, technical deep dives, and expert insights into parallel computing and GPU programming.
+    <strong><a href="https://www.youtube.com/results?search_query=cuda+opencl+gpu+computing">GPU Computing Tutorials</a></strong><br>
+    A variety of channels offering project-based tutorials, tips, and advanced discussions for both CUDA and OpenCL.
   </li>
 </ul>

 <hr>

-<h2>🧠 Final Tip</h2>
+<h2>📌 Final Tips</h2>

 <p>
-  💡 <strong>Dive in by setting up your own CUDA environment</strong> using the NVIDIA CUDA Toolkit and experiment with simple projects.
-The best way to learn is to code, profile, and optimize your applications!
+  💡 <strong>Experiment with different hardware and code samples.</strong>
+  Whether you’re using an NVIDIA GPU (for CUDA) or a platform supporting OpenCL, getting hands-on is the best way to understand performance optimization and parallel patterns.
 </p>

 <blockquote>
-  "Harness the power of parallel computing—once you break down the problem, it's time to break the speed limit!" 😉
+  "Parallel computing is the gateway to unlocking unprecedented performance—break down your problem, unleash your GPU!"
 </blockquote>

 <p align="center">
-  <i>Crafted for future innovators ready to unlock the potential of GPU computing.</i>
+  <i>Crafted for the next generation of innovators ready to explore the frontiers of GPU computing.</i>
 </p>